-- 1. Courses accepted for transfer-in credit must have been completed with a grade of C or better. - 2.
-Cochise College may grant academic probation to students who transfer in with an earned grade point average (GPA) below 2.0. - Students who have been academically dismissed from another higher-education institution may not attend Cochise College for one full semester after dismissal. - 4.
-Grade point averages earned at other institutions are not calculated with GPAs earned at Cochise College. - 5.
-College transcripts must be mailed directly or sent electronically by the sending institution to the Registration
+- 1. Courses accepted for transfer-in credit must have been completed with a grade of C or better. - Cochise College may grant academic probation to students who transfer in with an earned grade point average (GPA) below 2.0 - Students who have been academically dismissed from another higher-education institution may not attend Cochise College for one full semester after dismissal. - 4.
+At the discretion of the Aviation Department, a professional pilot candidate who transfers to Cochise College may receive credit for previously earned certificates and ratings if he/she completes at least one Cochise College flight course resulting in a certificate or rating.

-- Office.
-Official sealed transcripts carried by the applicant are acceptable. - 6.
+- 5. Grade point averages earned at other institutions are not calculated with GPAs earned at Cochise College. - College transcripts must be mailed directly or sent electronically by the sending institution to the Registration Office.
+Official sealed transcripts carried by the applicant are acceptable. - 7.
 Evaluation and posting of credits occurs once a student has been admitted to Cochise College.
 Students may not request an official Cochise College transcript until they have registered for and completed at least three credits of Cochise College coursework with a grade designation of A, B, C, D, F, P or AU (audit).